 dnf install jenkins

-Now you have to start jenkins service so we can use it and enable it on boot so if system will reboot jenkins will start automatically:
+Now you have to start the Jenkins service so we can use it and enable it on boot so if the system will reboot Jenkins will start automatically:

 systemctl start jenkins systemctl enable jenkins systemctl status jenkins